Canton of Schwyz: Early Middle Ages

 The Abbey of Einsiedeln and Schwyz town were two of the major powers in Schwyz.

 In 561, Schwyz became part of the Ducatus alamannorum; it remained relatively independent under the Alemanni dukes until the second quarter of the 8th century.
 The Alemanni began to settle into the valleys around 680, but for centuries the Germanic-speaking Alemanni and the Romansh-speaking Gallo-Romans coexisted.
 Romansh remained the main language in Einsiedeln until the 10th century.

 In the 8th and 9th centuries the land was under the control of the Counts of the Zürichgau.
 The low-lying land along Lake Zürich was relatively easy to reach and was settled throughout the Middle Ages.
 During the Middle Ages, the Muotathal area was used by seasonal herders but there were very few permanent settlements.
 Küssnacht was first mentioned in documents in the 9th century, but it is likely that there were earlier settlements.
 The forests around Einsiedeln were lightly settled.

 A visit of the Irish monks, Gallus and Columbanus in 611 is mentioned in the Gallusviten.
 However, their missionary efforts were unsuccessful in Schwyz.
 In the late 7th century Christianity began to spread into the region.
 The church at Tuggen was first built around 680/700, while the Aisleless church at Schwyz was built after 700.
-In the following centuries, the monasteries at Säckingen, St. Gallen and Reichenau all became centers of spreading the faith.
+In the following centuries, the monasteries at Säckingen, St. Gallen and Reichenau all became centers of Christianity in the region.
 In 948, Einsiedeln Abbey was consecrated on the site of Saint Meinrad's murder in 861, in a high valley near Schwyz.
 When Einsiedeln Abbey was founded, it was granted many farms, villages and isolated churches, and it helped to spread Christianity into the high valleys.